 Construction permits are a necessary part of the building process.
 If you are proactive and follow these guidelines, getting a building permit for a pergola will be a much smoother process.

 - Know your municipality – Each city has different requirements.
 Be sure you know what you need to submit and when to avoid boosting your pergola construction cost with unnecessary fines or having to tear down and start over.

 - Be organized – Make sure to provide all required documents, architectural plans and other necessary paperwork to expedite the approval process.
 Have the specifications regarding the pergola design, materials, measurements, location, etc., finalized before you go.

 - Familiarize yourself with the pergola building code – Use the correct terminology to avoid confusion.
 For example, most pergolas do not have an actual roof, so using that term may create problems with the building permit for your pergola.
 Calling the pergola a gazebo or carport may change the portions of the code that apply and put a kink in the approval process.
-If you do plan to add corrugated roofing or other popular roofing types, make sure to include that in your paperwork.
+If you do select a covered roof pergola kit or plan to add corrugated roofing or other popular roofing types, make sure to include that in your paperwork.

 - Choose a pergola kit – Our pergola kits come in many different styles and sizes, so you are sure to find one that complements your style and complies with building codes in your area.
-A kit can make the process easier for you and the zoning board.
+Deck pergola kits can make the process easier for you and the zoning board.

 Discover How Pergola Depot Kits Make Getting a Building Permit for a Pergola Easier